De Bruyne equals Henry's assist record in convincing Man City victory | Goal.com

 The weekend's final round saw Pep's men finish the season in some style as they ran rampant against already relegated Norwich.

-Jesus opened the scoring after just 11 minutes before De Bruyne, Raheem Sterling and Mahrez widened the scoreline.
+Jesus opened the scoring after just 11 minutes before De Bruyne, Sterling and Riyad Mahrez widened the scoreline.

 De Bruyne then struck again in the final seconds for his second in a 5-0 rout.